chichundri/Notes/InterviewQues.md

     1. Declare the class as final so it can’t be extended.
     2. Make all fields private so that direct access is not allowed.
     3. Don’t provide setter methods for variables.
-    4. Make all mutable fields final so that its value can be assigned only once.
+    4. Make all mutable fields final so that its value can be assigned only once through constructor.
     5. Initialize all the fields via a constructor performing deep copy
     6. Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.
 51. HashMap working?